|

 laboratory instructor, laboratory reports submitted after the time stated by

-extensions!
+reports are firm – there shall be no extensions!
+To repeat, there shall be no extensions!
 Skills Tests.
 These exercises, worth a total of 45 points

 towards the overall laboratory grade, are designed to assess a student’s

 mastery of particular microbiological skills.
+The particular

-handouts provided as links in the Lecture/Laboratory
+provided as links in the Laboratory

 Schedule web page.